“The curious paradox is that when I accept myself just as I am, then I can change.” — Carl R. Rogers

 The Enneagram Personality Profile

 The Enneagram is one of the primary tools we use in our blended learning process.
 We use it so that participants can begin to understand the difference between Ego and Observer.
 You aren’t your Ego.
 It’s just a necessary default tool that connects our body to consciousness.
 So, you don’t get rid of your Ego.
 Rather, you learn to move from the place of fixation to observation.
 When I accept myself as the Observer instead of allowing my Ego to control, I have the freedom to change.
-When I move beyond Ego, change is easy.
+Change is easy when we muster the courage to move beyond Ego.

 Identifying the critical components of personality and instincts is key to understanding Ego.
 The Enneagram is the tool that gives us a map of the psyche.
 It uses questionnaires to plot the default settings of our Ego.
 It is verifiable, and many healthcare professionals use it with clients.

 It’s a scientifically structured approach to comparative religious study.
-It uses six steps of the scientific method to guide our research which provides consistent and accurate results.
+It uses six steps of the scientific method to guide our research, which provides consistent and accurate results.
+Science is powerful.

 It helps us stay on track and minimize our bias by understanding our assumptions.
 So, this process helps us make an honest appraisal of our worldview.